Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Load an initial lightweight page

 What page do you show when your Users open up the app?
 Is it a complex, single-page application or a simple, lightweight page with just a few elements and workflows?
-The more complex the page, the more capacity Bubble has to spend for each User loading it.
+The more complex the page, the more workload Bubble has to spend for each User loading it.
 By giving some thought to the complexity of your initial page, you can reduce the total load on Bubble’s server.

 What could we do instead?
 We could turn that scenario around and direct the User to the sign in page first: if they are already logged in, we can proceed to redirect them to the main app.
-This way, all the Users that are not logged in will not spend the extra capacity needed to load the main page, but will only load the lightweight sign in page.
+This way, all the Users that are not logged in will not spend the extra workload needed to load the main page, but will only load the lightweight sign in page.
 Since users spend different amounts of time logging in, you can naturally spread them out over a few minutes, reducing the sudden load on the server.

 Check that you are redirecting correctly